syskey-shell/VulcanScan/README.md

 I’m syskey, an aspiring penetration tester and security enthusiast.
 I believe in learning by building this tool is open source so other beginners can learn too.
-I love practical projects that prove I know my basics and can turn ideas into working tools.

 ---

 ## Disclaimer